Feshbach Resonances in Exciton-Charge-Carrier Scattering in Semiconductor Bilayers

 We show the scattering parameter $E_{\t{s}}$ in Fig.~\ref{fig:Es}.
-Far away from the resonance $\text{F}_1$, $E_{\t{s}}$ is approximately constant and takes a value that is on the order of the respective background trion energy (intralayer on the left and interlayer on the right of $\text{F}_1$).
+Far away from the resonance $\text{F}_1$, $E_{\t{s}}$ is approximately constant and takes a value that is on the order of the respective background trion energy (intralayer on the left and interlayer on the right of $\text{F}_1$), with deviations due to the details of the short-distance scattering physics.
 Approaching $\text{F}_1$ from the left $E_{\t{s}}$ increases and diverges.
-Correspondingly, at low scattering energies the system becomes effectively non-interacting.
-Right on resonance, $E_{\t{s}}$ jumps abruptly to zero and a bound state appears (note, the respective scattering threshold is hybridized by itself and thus energetically below the bare scattering threshold).
+Correspondingly, at low scattering energies the system becomes effectively noninteracting.
+Right on resonance, $E_{\t{s}}$ jumps abruptly to zero and a bound state appears.
 In this regime $E_{\t{s}}$ follows precisely the energy of the newly emerging Feshbach bound trion.
+Note, on the left-hand side of $\text{F}_1$, we evaluate $E_s$ with respect to the electron-intralayer exciton scattering channel, while, on the right-hand side of $\text{F}_1$, $E_s$ is evaluated with respect to the electron-interlayer exciton scattering channel.
+This switch of the branch of the scattering channel leads to the ``gap" in values for $E_s$ seen in Fig.~\ref{fig:Es}.

 The equivalence of vanishing and diverging scattering lengths at F${}_1$ and F${}_2$ is a hallmark of 2D scattering physics \cite{Kanjilal2006}.
 In contrast to 3D Feshbach resonances in ultracold atoms, thus also the concept of resonance width, defined by the distance in magnetic field of the zero crossing of the scattering length to the resonance position \cite{Chin2010}, is not applicable in TMDs.
 Namely, the zero of $a_{\t{2D}}$ actually coincides precisely with the 2D Feshbach resonance position.
 This scattering regime, that is a unique 2D feature and has remained inaccessible in cold atoms even when using confinement-induced resonances~\cite{Chin2010}, can now be realized and studied in atomically thin semiconductors.